EqualAPriori/SCOUTff/pluronics/README.txt

-to generate copy all files to a directory and open build_Pluronics.py.
+to generate copy all files to a directory (exluding *Example folders, unless you want them there) and open build_Pluronics.py.

 (1) Put in desired settings in the User Inputs section.
 Save.
 (2) Run from command line python build_Pluronics.py